50 years of research reveals that cannabis has been proven to help women overcome orgasm difficulty.

 The Women’s Cannabis Project exists to change that—by advancing research, transforming access, and addressing one of the most neglected public health issues facing women today.

-Women’s Cannabis Project officially launched in September 2023.
+Women’s Cannabis Project officially launched in September 2023 to support the needs of women with female orgasm disorder.

-The Women’s Cannabis Project has launched a national policy initiative to recognize female orgasmic disorder/difficulty (FOD) as a qualifying condition for medical cannabis.
-With the help of dedicated volunteers, we submitted petitions in 11 U.S. states in 2024, including Oregon, Maryland, New Mexico, and Pennsylvania.
-To date, FOD has been approved in Connecticut and Illinois—marking major wins for women’s health.
+The Women’s Cannabis Project has launched a national policy initiative to recognize endometriosis, uterine fibroids, female orgasm disorder, and ovarian cysts as qualifying conditions for medical cannabis.
+With the help of dedicated volunteers, we submitted petitions in 11 U.S. states in 2024 for female orgasm disorder, including Oregon, Maryland, New Mexico, and Pennsylvania.
+To date, FOD has been approved in Connecticut, and all four conditions have been approved in Illinois—marking major wins for women’s health.

-Despite these successes, five states have denied the petition so far, including Ohio, which rejected it twice.
-These rejections highlight the deep gaps in understanding and recognition of FOD—underscoring why this work remains urgent and essential.
+Despite these successes, five states have denied the petition for FOD so far, including Ohio, which rejected it twice.
+These rejections highlight the deep gaps in understanding and recognition of FOD— and other women’s health conditions— underscoring why this work remains urgent and essential.

 Beyond policy advocacy, we educate the public through media coverage, online platforms, and podcasting, collaborate with researchers, and provide expert testimony to expand access, visibility, and legitimacy for women experiencing FOD.